 based football and this explains the importance of the positioning games

+in training practices.
 Through positioning games young players:

-Learn to always create at least 3 options for the player on the ball (through proper positioning)
+- Learn to always create at least 3 options for the player on the ball (through proper positioning)

-Improve their decision-making (by learning to choose the right option)
+- Improve their decision-making (by learning to choose the right option)

-Increase their handling speed (less space and time forces quicker thinking and acting)
+- Increase their handling speed (less space and time forces quicker thinking and acting)

-Improve their technique (passing and first touch are essential technical skills)
+- Improve their technique (passing and first touch are essential technical skills)

-Learn to communicate both verbally (e.g. calling for the ball) and non-verbally (e.g. through ball speed and ball direction).
+- Learn to communicate both verbally (e.g. calling for the ball) and non-verbally (e.g. through ball speed and ball direction).